asathoor/plugins/README.md

 *Case:* For instance my website [Multimusen.dk](https://multimusen.dk/) has posts in Danish and English.
 I use taxonomies in order to separate Danish and English content.

+For more information see  []()

 ## Custom post types

 Experimental: editor in the dashboard for certain post types.
+For more information and tweaks see  [WP Developer's Handbook](https://developer.wordpress.org/plugins/post-types/registering-custom-post-types/) and [register_post_types](https://developer.wordpress.org/reference/functions/register_post_type/)

 # How to Install the Plugins